pbalduino/menios/docs/road/road_to_doom.md

 Below is the roadmap of infrastructure we still need before a vanilla Doom port can enter userland, organized by priority and dependencies.

 ### **Phase 1: Process & I/O Management** ✅ **COMPLETE**
-Core process and memory plumbing is in tree:
+Core process and memory plumbing is in tree, and the minimal shell milestone builds on this layer.

 #### **File Descriptor Management** (Issue #96) ✅ **COMPLETE**
 - ✅ **Status**: dup/dup2, descriptor tables, and CLOEXEC support are implemented.